 - 8. Distributor.
 Fill oil cup with SAE 10W engine oil. - 9.
 Air Cleaner.
 Normally serviced every 5000 miles.
 If car is operating in dusty territory, however, check condition of air cleaner and clean it if dirty.
 See instructions in paragraph 1-2. - 10.
 Generator; Fan Belt.
-Add 8 to 10 drops of 10W engine oil to oiler at drive (pulley) end of generator and fill rear oiler to the cap.
+Fill front and rear oilers to the caps with light engine oil.
 Wipe off excess or spilled oil.
 Never lubricate the commutator and do not lubricate generator while it is operating.